eurekasfray/notes/webapp/making-a-color-palette.md

 # Math solution:

 The following solution generates a palette for a given hue by calculating a gradient range from dark to light.
-Currently, we need to know three things first: The base color, the lightest color, and the darkest color.
+Currently, we need to know three things first: The base color, the light color, and the dark color.
 A curve is plotted along the 2d color graph using these color points.

 All code displayed in this doc are pseudocode.

-### Palette::generate() prototype
+### Palette::generate()

 The pseudocode below shows a prototype for a class method that performs the said calculation.

+    class Palette
+    {
+        static Palette generate (Hsv b, Hsv l, Hsv d, int lb_steps, int db_steps) }

 The method takes the following arguments:

 - `int hue`: This is the hue for which the palette will be generated.
+- `Hsv b`: This is the base color.
+[TBD]
-- `Hsb l`: This is the lightest
+- `Hsv l`: This is the light-color point [TBD]
+- `Hsv d`: This is the dark-color point [TBD]
+- `int lb_steps`: Number of steps to take between base color and light-color point.
+- `int db_steps`: Number of steps to take between base color and dark-color point.

+### The `Hsb` object

+This object describes a color in HSB.

-    class Palette
+    class Hsb
     {
-        static Palette generate (Hsb b, Hsb l, Hsb d, int lb_steps, int db_steps) }
+        private int h; // hue
+        private int s; // saturation
+        private int v; // value

+        public Hsv(int h, int s, int v)
+        {
+            ...
+        }

+        ...
+    }

 ### Algorithm

-- Establish base-color point, darkest point, and lightest point
+- Establish base-color point, dark-color point, and light-color point
 - Plot curve along the 2d color graph
-- Perform `lb_steps` between the base-color point and the lightest point:
+- Perform `lb_steps` between the base-color point and the light-color point:
   - For every step, store the the color at the step as an `Hsb` object.
-- Perform `db_steps` between the base-color point and the darkest point:
+- Perform `db_steps` between the base-color point and the dark-color point:
   - For every step, store the the color at the step as an `Hsb` object.
 - Display the gathered colors